Dolomites High Routes and Hutting

 |The 4-star Hotel Somont is in the village of Wolkenstein, and part of the Val del Gardena region.
 It's ideally located close to shops and facilities, yet in a quiet position, backed by sloping meadows and forest.
 The Rudiferia Family cleverly combines a traditionally Alpine chalet-style hotel with modern comfort and spacious rooms.|

 The hotel has lovely ensuite bedrooms with wooden floors and classic-style furniture as well as balconies that offer mountain, valley and views of the woods.
-All the rooms have satellite TV, a minibar, room safe, hairdryer, bathrobes and slippers.
+All the rooms have satellite TV, a fridge, room safe, hairdryer, bathrobes and slippers.

 A small reception is next to a large lounge area, bar and comfortable seating.
 There is a smaller seating area around an attractive fireplace.
 The restaurant has a central area with smaller dining rooms off.
 Relax in the hotel has a modern wellness centre with an indoor heated pool as well as a jaccuzzi pool, sauna and Turkish steam room.

 Lunch (payable locally)